Expert Reaction

 These comments have been collated by the Science Media Centre to provide a variety of expert perspectives on this issue.
 Feel free to use these quotes in your stories.
 Views expressed are the personal opinions of the experts named.
 They do not represent the views of the SMC or any other organisation unless specifically stated.

-Associate Professor Sarah Perkins-Kirkpatrick is Deputy Director (communications) in ARC Centre of Excellence for the Weather of the 21st Century and a Chief Investigator on the ARC Centre of Excellence for Climate Extremes
+Professor Sarah Perkins-Kirkpatrick is a professor at the ANU Fenner School of Environment and Society, and Deputy Director (communications) for the ARC Centre of Excellence for the Weather of the 21st Century

 This developing heatwave is nothing short of horrifying.
 Much of eastern Australia has seen heatwave after heatwave this summer, with some seasonal records already broken by the start of February.
 Nighttime temperatures have been too hot for adequate sleep and daytime temperatures have been searing.
 What is particularly concerning about the developing event is the intensity, where many regions will see a string of extremely hot days with little relief.
 Much of NSW, QLD and northern VIC will suffer the most, where temperatures will be the hottest, and follow little reprieve from the previous heatwaves.
 It is important that everyone tries to stay cool.
 Don’t work, play, or exercise outside and look after those who may struggle to keep cool, particularly the sick, elderly and very young.
 Unfortunately, this is just a glimpse of the future, as human influence on the climate increases, so will the number and severity of heatwaves and their deadly impacts.